godaddy/gasket/docs/guides/plugins.md

 ## Hooks

 Each `handler` function assigned to an event is invoked by the plugin engine when an event occurs.
-If the event is used for collection of data, each callback should return data.
+If an event is used for collection of data, each callback should return data.
 If the handling is asynchronous, the callback should return a `Promise`.